 For the electronic method we will be using the PerfectFlite Alt15K altimeter.
-After each flight the data for that flight will have to be uploaded to a computer from the altimeter since the altimeter can only store one set of data at a time.
+Note that the altimeter will likely not function properly when the temperature is below 0 °C. After each flight the data for that flight will have to be uploaded to a computer from the altimeter since the altimeter can only store one set of data at a time.
 The altimeter also reports the apogee altitude as a series of beeps after the flight.
 Detailed instructions for using the data retrieval program are included in the manual [Perfect Flite, 2003].